Heinz Knoke: Early life

-He was born the son of a policeman on 24 March 1921 in Hamelin.
+Knoke was born the son of a policeman on 24 March 1921 in Hamelin.
 On 6 July 1938, whilst watching an air display, Knoke made his first flight, a fifteen-minute joy ride in an old transport aircraft and took the preliminary examination for entry into the Luftwaffe.
 On 15 November 1939, Knoke underwent flight training at No. 11 Flying Training Regiment Schonwald, near Berlin and in August 1940 attended Jagdfliegerschule 1 (Werneuchen) under instructor Flight Sergeant Kuhl, an experienced operational pilot who had already seen action in both the invasions of Poland and France.

-War career 1941-42
+War career 1941–42

 In early 1941 Knoke received his first combat posting, joining Jagdgeschwader 52 (JG 52).
 Posted to II Gruppe under Hauptmann Erich Woitke, his comrades included the future aces Gerhard Barkhorn, Günther Rall and Walter Krupinski.
 After initial operations during the invasion of Soviet Russia in June 1941, Knoke was transferred to JG 1 in July 1941.
 On 28 August 1941 Heinz married Elisabeth "Lilo" Makowski in Schieratz.

 In February 1942, Knoke participated with 3./JG 1 in Operation Donnerkeil, the Channel Dash of the German battleships Scharnhorst and Gneisenau and heavy cruiser Prinz Eugen.